 In a managed marketplace, the platform serves as a hands-on intermediary rather than a mechanism of exchanging money for work.
 Accordingly, a managed marketplace’s value-added services allow its principals to charge higher premiums.
-With the money received from every paid deliverable, the marketplace can invest in stronger customer service and enhanced proprietary technology to differentiate itself and deliver even more value to all constituents.
+With the money received from every paid deliverable, the marketplace can invest in stronger customer service and enhanced proprietary technology.
+These investments help differentiate itself and deliver even more value to all constituents.

 Compared to their transactional counterparts, managed marketplaces offer a much-needed cushion of trust.
-The marketplace vets every single gig worker — including skills assessment, phone interviews, reference checks, etc. — which can be particularly useful for executives who might not be experts in certain areas.
-A manager who wants a financial mobile app created probably isn’t an expert in building mobile apps, for example, but she can rely on the marketplace to provide her with individuals who are.
-If the marketplace can allay her fears that she will choose someone who cannot complete the task, she will likely pay more money for the peace of mind rather than write off the gig economy.
+The marketplace vets every single gig worker — including skills assessment, phone interviews, reference checks, etc. This can be particularly useful for executives who might not be experts in certain areas.
+A manager who wants a financial mobile app created probably isn’t an expert in building mobile apps.
+However, she can rely on the marketplace to provide her with individuals who are.
+Let’s say the marketplace can allay her fears that she will choose someone who cannot complete the task.
+She will likely pay more money for the peace of mind rather than write off the gig economy.

 Managed marketplaces can also incentivize gig workers to recommend colleagues, allowing companies to hire viable teams whose members mesh well.
 Many companies would welcome the opportunity to be able to get an accountant’s recommendation from a freelance financial analyst who can vouch for his colleague’s talent.
 Companies have the ability to build a team of freelancers around their projects and challenges, bringing in individuals to support evolving needs rather than having to go through an extensive vetting process every time they need something done.